CASA Welcome Overview Research Highlights Annual Report Staff Seminars

 Career:

-• Staff Scientist, Accelerator Division, Jefferson Lab, July 1997 - present
+• Sr. Staff Scientist, Accelerator Division, Jefferson Lab, July 1997 - Present

-• Associate Research Professor, Department Physics & Astronomy, University of California Los Angeles, Nov.
+• Associate Research Professor, Department of Physics & Astronomy, University of CA, Los Angeles Nov.
 1994 - June 1997

 • Associate Scientist, Accelerator Physics Department, Fermilab, Feb.
 1989 - Oct.
 1994